zeroruka/video-wallpaper-scripts/README.md

 ## Wallhelper script

-This script is meant to be used together with wallpaper engine to make things easier when settings a video as your wallpaper.
+This script is meant to be used together with wallpaper engine to make things easier when setting a video as your wallpaper.

 It can also add wallpapers manually without wallpaper engine if you specify the path using `wallhelper -a <path_to_mp4/gif>`.